SavelievMiron/Test-Assingment-for-Lionwood/README.md

 ## Solution
 The authentication system has been built on JWT token with the help of php library [lexik/jwt-authentication-bundle](https://github.com/lexik/LexikJWTAuthenticationBundle).
 React is used for login and registration forms.
-The project has only one private page -- Dashboard.
+The project has only one private page accessible by authenticated users -- Dashboard.
 Also, the application is stateless so no session is created after login.

 I used docker to comfortably deploy the project on local machine.